G-RTOS/GeMRTOS/README.md

 ## Ready and Running Linked Lists (TCBRDYL list and TCBRUNL list)

 Tasks in the ready state are grouped in the Ready Linked Lists.
 LCB data structures allow holding information about the tasks ready for execution and the tasks currently executing in a determined TCBRDYL list.
-Several ready linked lists may be defined in order to group the tasks of the system according to each oneâ€™s function and the function of the group.
+Several ready linked lists may be defined in order to group the tasks of the system according to each one’s function and the function of the group.
 FIG. 7 the LCBL list that links all the LCB data structures of the system.
 When a task is in the ready state, it should be linked to a TCBRDYL list; when a task is in the running state, it should be linked to a TCBRUNL list.

 ![](images/readme/media/image7.png)